 During the 1996 hurricane season, NESDIS instituted a specialized GOES-8 sounder schedule consisting of four sectors covering distinct areas of the Atlantic Ocean.
-Event driven, one of the four "hurricane" sounder sectors would be selected as "primary" by the TPC/NHC.
-The "primary" sector provides frequent scans over the area of interest to generate experimental sounder winds (identifies steering currents) and provide moisture and temperature retrievals.
+Of the four sounder sectors, the CONUS sector is scanned every hour and covers the northern Gulf of Mexico and the east coast of the United States.
+During routine scanning operations, of the other 3 sounder sectors (the Gulf of Mexico, North Atlantic, and the East Carribean) the Gulf of Mexico sector is designated as the "primary OCONUS" (off CONUS) sector and is scanned 4 times in a 6 hour period, while the other two sectors are only scanned once in every 6 hour period.
+Event driven, this "primary OCONUS" sounder sector can be changed by the TPC/NHC.
+The "primary" OCONUS sector provides frequent scans over the area of interest to generate experimental sounder winds (identifies steering currents) and provide moisture and temperature retrievals.
 Sounder winds are made available to TPC/NHC as a forecasting tool by the Cooperative Institute for Mesoscale Meteorological Studies (CIMSS), University of Wisconsin.
-The same specialized "hurricane" sounder schedule will continue to be employed for the 1999 hurricane season.